Androp0v/SwiftPerceptualHash/README.md

 print(hash.stringValue) // 2879bv9r58qsv
 ```

 Visually similar images will have similar or identical hashes, which we can use to check if two images are the same (duplicate).
+You can compare hashes directly using the equality operator (`hashA == hashB`) or you can use the `similarity(hashA, hashB)` function to get a floating point value (ranging from 0 to 1) that expresses how similar two hashes are (0 for completely different hashes, and 1 for identical hashes).

 ## Project structure